"Evil Bong" (2006) Movie Review

 EVIL BONG (2006) - Directed by Charles Band

 Evil Bong is a production of Charles Band's legendary Full Moon Pictures.
-Any cult-movie fan worth his or her salt should have at least a passing familiarity with Band's body of work, which dates back to the hallowed grindhouse days of the 1970s.
+Any cult-movie fan worth his or her salt should have at least a passing familiarity with Band's body of work, which dates back to the grindhouse days of the 1970s.
 Band specializes in low budget horror, science fiction, and fantasy flicks, many of which showcase his apparent fascination with all things small.
 He's produced or directed dozens of films in which humanity is threatened by tiny creatures (the Ghoulies series), toys and dolls (Demonic Toys, Dolls, the Puppet Master series) and even evil edibles (The Gingerdead Man series)!
-Full Moon's films are mainly known for their overall cheap look, old fashioned special effects and bizarre, tasteless humor.
+Full Moon's films are known for their cheap look, old fashioned special effects and bizarre humor.
 Evil Bong definitely hits all the marks on the Full Moon checklist.

-From the start, EVIL BONG has the look and feel of a low-rent sitcom (or a porn flick), resembling a particularly twisted episode of "That '70s Show."
+Evil Bong has the look and feel of a low-rent sitcom (or a porn flick), resembling a twisted episode of "That '70s Show."
 It opens with a montage of animated marijuana leaves spinning around the opening credits while a reggae song touts the joys of The Weed.
 Such images reappear frequently throughout the film to mark scene changes.
 We're then introduced to the nerdy Alastair (David Weidoff), who knocks at the apartment door of three college stoners - trust fund baby Larnell (John Patrick Jordan), former jock Brett (Brian Lloyd, who resembles a young Denis Leary) and surfer dude Bachman (Mitch Eakins) - in response to their classified ad seeking a new roommate.
 The straight-arrow, brainiac Alastair is initially horrified by the prospect of sharing a space with these three perpetually-stoned slobs, but out of desperation he agrees to "rent" a mattress on the floor of the shared living room (!) which is one of only two sets/locations in the entire film.
 (We'll get to the other one in a minute.)

 Shortly after Alastair moves in, Larnell receives a package containing a "monster f**king bong" that he ordered through an ad in High Times magazine.
 The ad warned that the bong was "possessed" and therefore the seller was not responsible for any bad vibes or other side effects.
 You'd think that would be reason enough to put it back in its box and stamp it "RETURN TO SENDER," but Larnell and the boys are so entranced by the bong's sheer awesomeness and feminine shape that they display it in a place of honor in their apartment and begin to toke heavily from it on a regular basis.
 (Alastair steadfastly refuses to partake, saying he "needs all of his brain cells in tip-top shape" for his studies).
-The boys are too stoned to notice, but every time they smoke from the Bong, an eerie green glow appears inside it and a breathy female voice whispers that it needs "moooore !"
-Eventually poor Bachman discovers the Bong's true nature after a particularly huge smoke session, when his soul is sucked out of his body and into the bong.. where he finds himself inside an otherworldly strip club. (?)
-Naturally, he is "stoked" by the attractive scenery at first, but while receiving a lap dance from one of the comely maidens, he learns that these strippers wear bras that are carnivorous in nature (I swear, I am not making this up!).
+The boys are too stoned to notice, but every time they smoke from the Bong, an eerie green glow appears inside it and a breathy female voice whispers that it needs "more!"
+Eventually poor Bachman discovers the Bong's true nature after a particularly huge smoke session, when his soul is sucked out of his body and into the bong, where he finds himself inside an otherworldly strip club. (?)
+Naturally, he is "stoked" by the attractive scenery at first, but while receiving a lap dance from one of the comely maidens, he learns that these strippers wear bras that are carnivorous (I swear, I am not making this up!).

 Chong Vs. Bong!